MicrosoftLearning/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab1_Ex2_Groups.md

 	**Note:** there is no owner, email address, or privacy setting for Security groups

-18. If either of the two new groups do not appear in the **Groups** list, wait a minute or so and then select the **Refresh** option on the menu bar (to the right of **Add a group**).
+18. If either of the two new groups do not appear in the **Active Groups** list, wait a minute or so and then select the **Refresh** option on the menu bar (to the right of **Add a group**).
 You may need to wait an additional few minutes for both groups to appear.

 	**Note:** The IT admins group does not have a group email address because it's a Security group.
 Two additional group types are Mail-enabled Security groups and Distribution groups.
 We did not use either of these group types in this lab because it can take up to an hour for these two types of groups to appear in the Groups list; whereas, Office 365 groups and Security groups usually take just a matter of minutes to appear.

 19. You’re now ready to add members to the groups.
-In the list of **Groups**, select the **Inside Sales** group, which opens a window for the group.
+In the list of **Active Groups**, select the **Inside Sales** group, which opens a window for the group.

 20. In the **Inside Sales** group window, select the **Members** tab.